Pederson, Greinke homer to lift Dodgers past Reds

 “You’ve got to try to take advantage of opportunities,” Reds manager Bryan Price said.
 “When Greinke’s throwing the ball well, you know there’s going to be limited opportunities.”

-Despite performing in heat that reached 98 degrees F (36.67 Celsius) when he threw the first pitch, Greinke experienced no difficulty combining pitching with hitting.
+Despite performing in heat that reached 98 degrees when he threw the first pitch, Greinke experienced no difficulty combining pitching with hitting.

-“If you’re feeling good and have enough energy to spare, then you might focus on your hitting,” said Greinke.

 DeSclafani (7-8) registered six strikeouts in his six innings but allowed two runs, six hits and two walks.